 For the record and for your own comparison, I have stick-straight, thin hair, but a lot of it.
 Before I left for BMT, I practiced my sock bun with my Conair Bun Maker and I thought I was pretty good.
 I’d need to get faster, but I thought I wasn’t in too bad of shape.

-The key to BMT hair success is excess.
+The key to BMT hair success is in excess.
 Like they say, “Everything’s Bigger in Texas,” including the amount of product and the number of bobby pins you should be using.
 Many of us used Got 2b Glued, which is available at the mini-mall.
 The others used the big, generic bottles of colored gel.
 Get your hair wet and slick this stuff through your hair, pulling it back into a ponytail in the middle of your head.
 Put your sock bun or Conair Bun Maker on around your ponytail.
 Lean forward and smooth your hair around the sock bun, covering it completely.
 Smear more gel all over your bun.
 Secure with a larger hair tie.
 Twist the tails of your hair, working around your bun, then secure with another large hair tie.
 Now, pin the crap out of your bun and loose ends.
-I typically use 10+ hair pins, easily.
+I typically use 10+ hairpins, easily.
 Finally, spray your entire head with hairspray or spray gel and make sure any remaining flyaways are secured with bobby pins.
 Severity is key.
 You’re not going for a “soft” look with this bun, so get those Pinterest images out of your head.
 Think Robert Palmer girls.

 Doing your hair like this takes some getting used to, but you’ll improve and you’ll get faster out of pure necessity.
 I loved doing my hair after a shower, but you weren’t supposed to keep your hair in a bun while you slept.
 We’d heard nightmare stories about trainees growing mold in their hair because they didn’t ever wash it and allow it to dry out completely.
 I learned to do it quickly every morning and I got so good at it that it would last through morning PT with only a minimal touchup afterward when I put on my ABUs.
-It was very common for trainees to get red bumps at the nape of their neck.
-You can alleviate the situation by taking hand sanitzer (you’ll apply this before every meal via dispensers) and patting the back of your neck with it.
+It was very common for trainees to get red bumps at the nape of their necks.
+You can alleviate the situation by taking hand sanitizer (you’ll apply this before every meal via dispensers) and patting the back of your neck with it.

 Good luck, goldilocks!
 I’m still waiting for my deep conditioning salon oil treatment!